SugandhaAgrawal/openwhisk-workshops/bootcamp/ex1 - creating and invoking actions/README.md

 Rather than pass all the parameters to an action every time, you can bind default parameters.
 Default parameters are stored in the platform and automatically passed in during each invocation.
 If the invocation includes the same event parameter, this will overwrite the default parameter value.

-Let's use the `hello` action from our previous example and bind a default value for the `place` parameter.
+Let's use the `hello-js` action from our previous example and bind a default value for the `place` parameter.

 1. Update the action by using the `—param` option to bind default parameter values.

 ```
-$ ibmcloud wsk action update hello --param place Vermont
+$ ibmcloud fn action update hello-js --param place Manhattan
 ```

 Passing parameters from a file requires the creation of a file containing the desired content in JSON format.
 The filename must then be passed to the `-param-file` flag: